-Table 69: Desensitization considered for testing ACS and blocking levels
+Table 69: Desensitisation considered for testing ACS and blocking levels

-It can be noted that the desensitization considered for testing varies upon the frequency offset, while the network is designed for a unique desensitization.
-Moreover, in section 7.5.1 of ETSI TS 125 101 [5] and TS 136 101 [1] related to the UE, the desensitization value is explicitly mentioned as a testing parameter.
+It can be noted that the desensitisation considered for testing varies with the frequency offset, while the network is designed for a specific value.
+In section 7.5.1 of 3GPP TS 25 101 [5] and TS 36 101 [1] related to the UE, the desensitisation value is explicitly mentioned as a testing parameter.

-Mobile community

 Blocking level determination methodology

 The blocking parameters of a standard are specified for specific values used for compliance testing, which do not always correspond to typical operational values.
-In particular, blocking values are specified for desensitization values which may not correspond to the desired operational value for specific studies (e.g. 1 dB for BS and 3 dB for UE).
-It is therefore sometimes necessary to translate the Blocking Level IOOB-STANDARD defined by the standard for a desensitization DSTANDARD into the corresponding Blocking Level IOOB-TARGET for another desensitization DTARGET.
+In particular, blocking values are specified for desensitisation values which may not correspond to the desired operational value for specific studies (e.g. 1 dB for BS and 3 dB for UE).
+It is therefore sometimes necessary to translate the Blocking Level IOOB-STANDARD defined by the standard for a desensitisation DSTANDARD into the corresponding Blocking Level IOOB-TARGET for another desensitisation DTARGET.

 Coexistence analysis are conducted for a standard that provides a maximum power (Blocking Level) of an interfering signal received outside of the in-band, for a given frequency offset between the wanted signal and the interfering signal.
-This absolute blocking level IOOB-STANDARD is specified in the standard for a specific desensitization DSTANDARD.
-This is the case for the blocking specifications in UMTS and LTE standards (ETSI TS 125 101 [5], TS 125 104 [3], TS 136 101 [1] and TS 136 104 [2]).
-It is also the case for the blocking specifications for the 3rd adjacent channel and the following ones in GSM (ETSI TS 145 005 [21]).
+This absolute blocking level IOOB-STANDARD is specified in the standard for a specific desensitisation DSTANDARD.
+This is the case for the blocking specifications in UMTS and LTE standards (3GPP TS 25 101 [5], TS 25 104 [3], TS 36 101 [1] and TS 36 104 [2]).
+It is also the case for the blocking specifications for the 3rd adjacent channel and the following channels in GSM (3GPP TS 45 005 [21]).

-For studies considering C/(N+I) protection ratio, an example of blocking specifications for the first 2 adjacent channels can be found in GSM (ETSI TS 145 005 [21]).
+For studies considering C/(N+I) protection ratio, an example of blocking specifications for the first 2 adjacent channels can be found in the GSM standard (3GPP TS 45 005 [21]).

-Derivation of blocking from a noise floor rise
+Derivation of blocking response from a noise floor rise

-When an interfering signal IOOB is applied to the RF input of a receiver outside of the receiver’s bandwidth, the receiver will be interfered due to the non-perfect selectivity of the receiver’s filter.
-However, the receiver’s filter attenuate the interfering signal IOOB into an ‘equivalent in-band interfering signal’ IIB.
+When an interfering signal IOOB is applied to the RF input of a receiver outside of the receiver’s bandwidth, the receiver will be interfered with due to the imperfect selectivity of the receiver’s filter.
+The receiver’s filter attenuates the interfering signal IOOB into an ‘equivalent in-band interfering signal’ IIB.

 The receiver Blocking Response is defined as the receiver filter attenuation of signals outside of receiver’s channel/band (in dB):